Is Elanco Animal Health Incorporated (ELAN) a Keeper?

 Sponsored

-The average price from analysts is $37.88, which is $10.27 above the current price.
-ELAN currently public float of 453.10M and currently shorts hold a 2.28% ratio of that float.
-Today, the average trading volume of ELAN was 3.88M shares.
+ELAN currently public float of 453.10M and currently shorts hold a 2.02% ratio of that float.
+Today, the average trading volume of ELAN was 4.48M shares.

 ELAN’s Market Performance

-ELAN stocks went up by 0.08% for the week, with a monthly drop of -4.92% and a quarterly performance of -21.12%, while its annual performance rate touched -16.58%.
-The volatility ratio for the week stands at 2.66% while the volatility levels for the past 30 days are set at 3.41% for Elanco Animal Health Incorporated.
-The simple moving average for the period of the last 20 days is -0.37% for ELAN stocks with a simple moving average of -19.74% for the last 200 days.
+ELAN stocks went up by 11.37% for the week, with a monthly jump of 13.91% and a quarterly performance of -5.99%, while its annual performance rate touched -15.57%.
+The volatility ratio for the week stands at 6.43% while the volatility levels for the past 30 days are set at 3.95% for Elanco Animal Health Incorporated.
+The simple moving average for the period of the last 20 days is 10.51% for ELAN stocks with a simple moving average of -10.23% for the last 200 days.

 Analysts’ Opinion of ELAN